clamorisse/demo-server/README.md

 Open url http://redirect.cotero.org in the browser.

 ### NOTE
 The http://redirect.cotero.org is down and all the infrastructure that supports it.
-If you want to deploy this repository adjust NGINX file with a new url address.
+If you want to deploy this repository adjust NGINX config files with a new url address.
+These new config files will have to be mapped when the NGINX container is run in the server in the file: ```demo-server/terraform/global/user_data_webserver.tpl```

 ## TODO
 * Provision key pair with terraform.